cloudui/blogstack/content/post/2026-05-04-flashattn-cutlass/index.md

 > **Note**: We explore a huge caveat with `partition_fragment()` when we discuss [the fragment shape for V](#v-fragment-shape-the-worst-line-in-the-source-code).

-CuTe treats the eventual register fragments like tensors in code, but they are not in reality.
-Registers are not memory and are not addressable--they are hardcoded pieces of hardware that the actual cores operate on.
-CuTe wraps them in a Tensor object that gives us a way to index into the register file, but you should treat these as 1-1 mappings (e.g. idx 4 -> register 42), not addressing.
-Even though they have a layout and stride like GMEM or SMEM, they are purely a code abstraction for the compiler that makes operating on them easy.
+As covered in [Registers Aren't Memory](#registers-arent-memory), the register fragment looks like a tensor but it's a 1-1 mapping into the register file, not addressable memory.
+Keep that in mind in this section.

 #### Q, K SMEM->Register Tiled Copy
 The code pattern is mostly the same as our GMEM->SMEM copy, with some SMEM->register specifics.
 Mainly, the tiled copy interacts with our tiled MMA.
 So first, we have to declare our tiled MMA and the destination fragment registers: